 Ongoing innovation remains essential in the industrial coatings segment.
 ADI chemistry is important to the development of improved formulations.
 There is a demand for coatings that can perform at higher temperatures for applications such as offshore pipeline coatings.
 “As exploration for oil and gas has moved further and further offshore into deeper areas, wellheads closer to the Earth’s core pump hotter oil into pipes in colder waters.
 This puts a higher demand on the pipeline coating.”2 Also, the need for faster drying times and increased corrosion protection remain important technical development areas for paint and coatings.

 Contributing to the Economy

 When you consider the breadth of products that depend on durable, corrosion-resistant paints and coatings, it is evident that these materials and the industries they serve are important economic drivers.
-The majority of industrial coatings are applied during the manufacture of products in a controlled environment.
+The majority of industrial and protective coatings are applied during the manufacture of products in a controlled environment.

 By helping to maintain countless bridges, structures, machinery and even our roadways, ADI-based polyurethane coatings contribute not only to the U.S. economy and its infrastructure, but to our quality of life.

 1 2018 End-Use Market Survey on the Polyurethanes Industry, Center for the Polyurethanes Industry, American Chemistry Council.

 2 Coatings World: Industrial Coatings Market article by Kerry Pianoforte (June 2013)

 3 American Coatings Association